History of the Festival

 ABOUT THE FESTIVAL

-The idea of each QUEERFEST is based on a Western pride week: a cultural and human rights session lasting for a week and culminating with a demonstration; in the Russian context, however, instead of a march, there is a concert in support for the LGBT community in Russia.
+The comcept of Queerfest lies in European prides: cultural and human rights events lasting for a week and culminating with a demonstration; in the Russian context, however, instead of a march, there is a concert in support of the LGBT+ communities in Russia.

 HISTORY OF THE FESTIVAL